Greater St. Louis Area Council: Other programs

 Each summer other Scout programs are held.
 Examples include, Catholic Adventure Week, LDS Scout Camp, Shooting Sports Camp, Fishing Camp, and Horse Camp.

-Administrative

-The Ranch is led by the ranch director, a professional Scouter who also serves as the director of camping overseeing operations at the council's other properties.
-In its history, the Ranch has been served by eight directors (see chart below).
-The rest of the Ranch staff are seasonal contract employees that run each camp's program.

 Camp operation

-Each of the Ranch's camps has a camp director who may be a professional Scouter.
+Each of the Ranch's camps has a camp director.
 Each camp has a program director that is the second in command to the camp director.
 The program director oversees merit badge instruction, campsite program, as well as evening programs that are put on by the staff.
 The business manager oversees the administration of the camp.
 There are two commissioners that oversee campsite programs put on by the troop counselors, facilitates leaders meetings, and addresses problems as they come up.
 The Commissary manager and an assistant run the food service operation in the camp, and the trading post manager and an assistant run the camp store.
 In addition, the trading post staff assists with food service for the staff.
 The rest of the staff is divided into program areas.
 Each area has a director and a certain number of counselors.